vaubarth/ds2025/web/docs/intro.md

 `dsenv` is our shared hosting environment.
 It provides compute, observability, managed databases and CI/CD capabilities.

-- As a user you interact with it via the cli tool `ds`.
+- As a user you interact with it via the CLI tool `ds`.
 Get started with using `dsenv` by reading the [user-guide](/docs/category/user-guide)
 - Read more about our [design principles](/docs/category/principles) and how we are building `dsenv`
-- If you want to understand `dsenv` or contribute to it learn all about the [underlying acrhitecture](/docs/category/architecture)
+- If you want to understand `dsenv` or contribute to it learn all about the [underlying architecture](/docs/category/architecture)